Understanding Saint Barthélemy's Climate

 May and November occupy transitional positions in the island's climate cycle.
 Both months experience increasing humidity and rain probability compared to the dry season, yet they avoid the peak hurricane months of August through October.

 May represents the transition into the wet season.
 Afternoon showers become more frequent, though they typically pass quickly.
 Accommodation prices drop noticeably from peak season levels, and beaches become less crowded.
+The trade winds weaken during this month, resulting in calmer seas and warmer water temperatures.
+For travelers prioritizing budget and fewer crowds while accepting occasional rain, May offers value.

+November marks the transition out of hurricane season and back toward the dry season.
+Weather begins stabilizing as the month progresses.
+Accommodation rates remain reasonable compared to peak season.
 By late November, conditions improve significantly, though the month's first half can still see sporadic rain.
 This month appeals to travelers with flexible schedules who can extend their stay to ensure good weather.

 The Wet Season: June Through October

 The wet season presents complexities for Saint Barthélemy visitors.
 Unlike many Caribbean islands, Saint Barthélemy sits north of the typical hurricane belt, reducing direct hurricane risk compared to islands like Dominica or St. Lucia.
+However, tropical weather patterns affect the region from June through November, with August through October carrying the highest probability of tropical disturbances.

 This season brings higher humidity, more frequent rainfall, and occasional strong winds associated with tropical systems.
 Many restaurants, shops, and water sports operators reduce hours or close entirely, particularly in September and October.
 Accommodation prices drop dramatically, sometimes by 40-50% compared to peak season, and beaches remain quiet.